huydo94/collabSite/README.md

 # collabSite

-collabSite is a video streaming site that serves YouTube videos synchronously to all users, where the videos come from a queue managed by the users.
-Everyone can submit videos to the queue, and admins can remove or change the order of videos in the queue.
+collabSite is a video streaming site that play YouTube videos from a queue synchronously to all users.
+Everyone can submit videos to the queue, which is managed by admins who can remove videos or change the their playing order.
 While watching the videos, users can chat with each other on a public channel.

 The website is under development.
 To run the site on your local computer, first install Meteor: